-Tests for lesions of a lower limb:
+Tests for integrity of function of a lower limb:

-- 1. Mobility equivalent to or exceeding 50% of the physiological articular amplitude of the hip and knee joints. - 2.
+- 1. Mobility equivalent to or exceeding 50% of the physiological articular range of the hip and knee joints. - 2.
 Stand on one foot, both left and right, for at least 5 seconds. - 3.
 Cover a distance of 20m unaided in a maximum time of 15 seconds. - 4.
-Climb up and down 10 steps in a maximum time of 20 seconds.
+Climb up and down 10 steps in a maximum time of 20 seconds. - 5.
+The CMO is advised to attain a written consent from the rider or his Proxy stating the potential harm of putting physical stress on joints and bones during the test for healing and fitness to to ride.

-Tests for lesions of a upper limb:
+Tests for the integrity of function of the upper limb: